dmansell03/Digital-Narratives-Interpretation-Curation-in-Visual-Media-Syllabus/Digital-Narratives-Interpretation-Curation-in-Visual-Media.md

 - **[Final Paper](/Assignments/FinalPaper.md)**

-- Submit & complete your Final Reflection, as well as any approved late work, by the end of finals week!
+- Submit and complete your Final Reflection, as well as any approved late work, by the end of finals week!

 ## General Policies